nychealth/coronavirus-data/README.md

 ### latest/

 This folder contains files with data that focus on the most recent period of the outbreak.
-It includes daily 7-day cumulative percent positivity for the molecular test by MODZCTA, and trend data that cover the most recent 90 days.
+It includes daily 7-day cumulative percent positivity for the molecular test by MODZCTA, daily 28-day counts and rates of hospitalizations and deaths by MODZCTA, and trend data that cover the most recent 90 days.
 See this folder’s [Readme](https://github.com/nychealth/coronavirus-data/tree/master/latest#latest) for a detailed description of its contents.

 ### totals/

 This folder contains files with cumulative totals since the start of the COVID-19 outbreak in NYC, which the Health Department defines as the diagnosis of the first confirmed COVID-19 case on February 29, 2020.
+The Health Department recommends against interpreting daily changes to these files as one day’s worth of data, due to the difference between date of event and date of report.
 See this folder’s [Readme](https://github.com/nychealth/coronavirus-data/tree/master/totals#totals) for a detailed description of its contents.

 ### trends/

-This folder contains files with daily or weekly data shown across time.
+This folder contains files with daily, weekly, and monthly data shown across time.
 Note that these trend data are published by date of event, not by date of report.
 The Health Department recommends against interpreting daily changes to these files as one day’s worth of data, due to the difference between date of event and date of report.
 See this folder’s [Readme](https://github.com/nychealth/coronavirus-data/tree/master/trends#trends) for a detailed description of its contents.

 ### Geography-resources/

 This folder contains additional resources for data provided by MODZCTA geographies, inlcuding geographic files for MODZCTA.
-For details please visit its [Readme](https://github.com/nychealth/coronavirus-data/blob/master/Geography-resources/README.md).
+See this folder’s [Readme](https://github.com/nychealth/coronavirus-data/blob/master/Geography-resources/README.md) for a detailed description of its contents.

 ### archive/